-GOVERNOR’S OFFICE NEWS RELEASE: Governor vetoes aquarium bill, vows to introduce more effective fisheries management planPosted on Jul 11, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor vetoes aquarium bill, vows to introduce more effective fisheries management planPosted on Jul 11, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced that he has vetoed 13 of 15 bills on his Intent to Veto list.